semool/MSIAfterburnerScript/README.md

     * The key is the keyword to search for (case-insensitive).
 This can be part of a process name or window title.
     * The value is the specific profile to apply (e.g., "-Profile4").
 If you leave the value as an empty string (""), the default profile_on will be used for that target.
 ## Usage
-1. Configure your config.json file with your desired settings and targets.
+1. Configure your `MSIAfterburnerProfileSwitcher.json` file with your desired settings and targets.
-2. Run the compiled .exe file.
+2. Run the compiled `MSIAfterburnerProfileSwitcher.exe` file.
 3. The application will request administrator privileges (if not already elevated) and start monitoring in the background.
 4. When running the application will have a Trayicon with Context Menu.
 You can stop the App or open a window to show the Log Output.
 5. For best results, add the executable to your Windows startup folder so it runs automatically when you log in.